AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 contributors:
   - dx-devex-acceleration/uix-docs
 ---
-#AEM Step-by-step Extension Development
+#AEM step-by-step extension development

 The document helps you understand how to set up local environment and start developing your first [Adobe App Builder App](pages/dx-devex-acceleration/uix-docs/overview/).

-## About Application
+## About application

-This example application will use two extension points provided by the [AEM (Adobe Experience Manager)](https://experienceleague.adobe.com/docs/experience-manager.html).
+This example application will use two extension points provided by the [Adobe Experience Manager (AEM)](https://experienceleague.adobe.com/docs/experience-manager.html).
 We would like to add two buttons.
 The first button will be added the header menu:

 ![Header menu extension point](../../api/header-menu.png)